I love my freshwater aquarium, and I like sharing tips on how to build and set one up.

 What Went Wrong?

 Don't panic, and don't feel bad, as this is all normal.
 Probably the only problem was adding too many fish.
 Ammonia levels increased to the point that they could no longer breathe.
 It's kind of harsh, but it was like swimming and breathing in an unflushed toilet.
 Water quality and beneficial bacteria are the secrets to keeping your fish alive and having a clean-looking tank.

 Proper Setup of a Freshwater Aquarium

 It usually takes about six weeks for an aquarium to get balanced (attain the proper amount of beneficial bacteria to support fish life).

 So for the first six weeks or so, you should do water changes weekly.
 Most fish keepers would recommend regular water changes of about 10 to 20 percent of the tank water every two weeks.
 However, because the ammonia levels are going to be pretty high for the next three to four weeks of the cycle, it is recommended to do these water changes weekly to reduce the ammonia levels so the fish will not die.

 The store will tell you they have chemicals that will reduce or remove the ammonia from your tank.
 However, in order for the beneficial bacteria to populate in your tank, there must be ammonia present.
 So by removing the ammonia chemically, you are slowing or completely stopping the growth of this needed and sought-after bacteria.

 So just stick with the weekly water changes.
 There are products that are supposed to speed up the growth of the bacteria, such as the "Ecologic Microbe Special Blend," but the time I tried this solution, I didn't notice that my tank cycled any quicker.
 So I have not used these products again.
-However, I have friends that swears by them and has told me time and time again they can cycle a tank in three weeks.
+However, I have friends that swear by them and have told me time and time again they can cycle a tank in three weeks.
 Anyway, it's up to you, they can't hurt I guess, but they are a little expensive.

 Checking Water Quality